-- While prejudice and internal biases affect unfair authorship, disagreement also arises from differences in conventions of various disciplines (Abrams, 2010; Hyland, 1999).
-Authorship criteria can be inconsistent among various publishers which in turn can differ from the ethical guidelines of the researchers' institutes (Silva and Dobránszki, 2016).
+While prejudice and internal biases affect unfair authorship, disagreement also arises from differences in conventions of various disciplines (Abrams, 2010; Hyland, 1999).
+Authorship criteria can be inconsistent among various publishers, which in turn can differ from the ethical guidelines of the researchers' institutes (Teixeira da Silva and Dobránszki, 2016).
 Even within the same discipline, there are a diversity of views on what constitutes fair and ethical authorship (Smith et al., 2020).
 Furthermore, many unethical practices such as honorary, gift, and ghost authorship are not commonly studied outside of the medical community (Baskin and Gross, 2011).
-Honorary or gift authorship is the practice of including an author who did not contribute to the work, - 50 as a favor or to provide more credibility to the work by using the individual's scientific standing (Greenland and Fontanarosa, 2012).
-Ghost authorship, on the other hand, is when someone heavily involved with the work is not listed as an author or disclosed their involvement in the work, usually when a financial conflict of interest is involved (Glezerman and Grossman, 2018). - 55 Additionally, unplanned and ad hoc authorship decisions over the course of the manuscript preparations can cause further imbalances between actual contributions and credit.
-It is not uncommon for authorship issues to be considered extremely late in the manuscript preparation process (e.g., a few weeks before intended submission to journal).
-These unplanned and ad hoc authorship decisions may lead to late-stage authorship conflicts when the author list is finally being decided.
-It is even possible that an article ends up published without fair credit to those who contributed to it, leading to conflict and a toxic acceptance of - 60 unfairness within the research community.
+Honorary or gift authorship is the practice of including an author who did not contribute to the work, as a favor or to provide more credibility to the work by using the individual's scientific standing (Greenland and Fontanarosa, 2012).
+Ghost authorship, on the other hand, is when someone heavily involved with the work is not listed as an author or has not disclosed their involvement in the work, usually when a financial conflict of interest is involved (Glezerman and Grossman, 2018).

+Additionally, unplanned and ad hoc authorship decisions over the course of the manuscript preparations can cause further imbalances between actual contributions and credit.
+It is not uncommon for authorship issues to be considered extremely late in the manuscript preparation process (e.g., a few weeks before intended submission to a journal).
+These unplanned and ad hoc authorship decisions may lead to latestage authorship conflicts when the author list is finally being decided on.
+It is even possible that an article ends up published without fair credit to those who contributed to it, leading to conflict and a toxic acceptance of unfairness within the research community.
 Therefore, it is unsurprising that many studies and scholars have highlighted the importance of timely communication in avoiding authorship-related conflict and promoting fair authorship (Washburn, 2008; Dance, 2012; Zutshi et al., 2012; Hundley et al., 2013; Pain, 2021; Fleming, 2021).
 The Committee on Publication Ethics provides multiple resources for editors and publishers to facilitate ethical publishing, including those related to authorship (COPE Council, 2021).
-However, there is still a need for practical guidelines for individuals and institutes to think about exthematic in a superscription of the superscription. - 65 authorship in a systematic and timely manner.
+However, there is still a need for practical guidelines for individuals and institutes to think about authorship in a systematic and timely manner.

 Here, we present authorship guidelines developed for an interdisciplinary center as well as the process that led to the development of these guidelines.
-One of our key goals was to establish an institutional procedure to enhance the timely authorship planning, in order to minimize the potential for late-stage authorship conflicts during manuscript preparation and institutions can benefit from this experience.
-Formulating an institute's guidelines should be viewed as key part of committing the community to fair authorship practices and engaging individual researchers to think about the ethical dimensions of knowledge production.
+One of our key goals was to establish an institutional procedure to enhance the timely authorship planning in order to minimize the potential for late-stage authorship conflicts during manuscript preparation and to avoid the occurrence of imbalances between contributions and credits in published papers.
+We use the principles of clear, timely, and transparent communication to formulate these authorship guidelines and a novel authorship form that can be used and adapted by other groups.
+We discuss the process of formulating these guidelines so that other individuals and institutions can benefit from this experience.
+Formulating an institute's guidelines should be viewed as a key part of committing the community to fair authorship practices and engaging individual researchers to think about the ethical dimensions of knowledge production.